 Another major benefit of Weebly’s ecommerce platform is the support it offers users.
 Live chat, email support and a number of other resources, including several step-by-step guides, provide users with everything they need to get their store up and running.

 The variety on offer here is also seriously impressive.
 Online store managers can sell physical goods, digital products or services, and retailers are able to set their own price and define their own configurable product options.

 It’s true that the lack of an Artificial Design Intelligence option may mean that setting up an online store takes a little longer than you want, but once you’re up and running, there’s no shortage of great features available for you and your customers to enjoy.

-- Check out our Weebly review
+- Read our Weebly website builder review

 Since 2007, more than 25 million websites have been created using Jimdo, with its simplicity receiving plenty of praise.
 Another area of strength is the way that it looks, with a range of clean, flexible templates on offer.
 The professional and modern styles available make Jimdo a great website builder for designers, photographers or anyone else who wants to display their portfolio online.